It is now simpler than ever to report a power cut. If you want to report a power cut call...

 We are are here for our customers 24/7, powering their lives, and through our customer service commitments, we remain ready to support them whenever they need us.

 We don’t see it as a department or a side-line of our business – it’s integral in all areas of our business culture.

 We introduce innovations on our network to ensure we are constantly improving our capabilities to meet new demands, and to deliver new customers benefit while reducing costs.

 We are dedicating more time and effort to the following areas:

 The cost of our service is called ‘distribution use of system charges’.
 They are not billed direct to customers, instead we charge your chosen electricity supplier for using our network to transport electricity to your door and depending on the type of meter you have installed.

 For domestic customers and small businesses our charges are generally not visible to you, included in the bill you receive from your electricity supplier.
 We charge your supplier based on a daily fixed charge and for the units you consume.

 For industrial and commercial customers our charges may be identifiable in the bill you receive from your electricity supplier, and we charge your supplier based on daily fixed charge; time of use unit charges; the amount of capacity you have reserved on our network and reactive power charges.

-Our charges make up around 7% of a typical dual-fuel domestic energy bill.
+Our network-related charges are around 15% of a domestic customer's average annual electricity bill.
+This equates to around £85 a year (23p a day).
 If you would like to find out more about our costs then please visit our use of system charges page.

 Details of what makes up your energy electricity bill can be found on the regulators’ website.
 ‘Network charges’ include the charges issued by the Transmission Operator, as well as the Distribution Operator (us and our peers).
 The category ‘Network charges’ also includes the gas network costs if you are looking at a ‘dual- fuel bill’ rather than an ‘electricity bill’.